|Electronics & DIY

 However there are a number of adverse criticisms of the Neoteric on the www.
 These all appear to refer to the early version.
 The Mark 2 seems to have cured all.

 I then had room to start employing staff: mostly female who I trained up to service the various items.
-Mostly returns were for similar reasons, and once the reason had been identified, it did not need trained staff to repair.
+Mostly returns were for similar reasons, and once the reason had been identified, it did not need highly technical staff to repair the item: servicing was something of a production line.
+Also, to be honest, O found the ladies to be more reliable.
+In those days most women had little self-confidence so needed a lot of encouragement but once they had realised they could do the job, they got a lot of satisfaction out of it so were very reliable.
 Sales were increasing so fast that even when a manufacturing fault had been located and fed back to production, there were hundreds - even thousands - of items which might have the same problem.

 The Z12 and System 2000 were going strong.
 Both used germanium power transistors.
 Clive had negotiated with a new supplier to buy all their surplus stock.
 He had given them an absolute minimum test specification; something to the effect that, with 100mA base current, the collector current should be not less than 1 amp.

-That test specification did not reject very leaky transistors with an even lower gain.
+That test specification did not then reject very leaky transistors with an even lower gain.
 Suddenly we were inundated with problems.
 I located the cause of these and built a transistor tested which would pulse the transistor with a ramped up base current.
-The voltage cacheing that was uses as the X=axis of an oscilloscope while the collector voltage was used as the Y-axis.
-Thus a graph could be draws on the 'scope which would show voltage breakdown, leakage and gain.
-Once this test was implemented and tested transistors used for production, problems ceased.
+The voltage driving the current through a suitable base resistor was then used as the X-axis of an oscilloscope display while the collector voltage was used as the Y-axis.
+Thus a graph could be drawn on the 'scope which would show voltage breakdown, leakage and gain.
+Once this test was implemented and the tested transistors were used for production, problems ceased.

 The tester was based on the improved emitter-coupled multivibrator which I later published on www.4qdtec.com.

 The test was therefore quite simple.
 Because the high current was pulsed, the transistor being tested did not heat appreciably so could be handled easily.
-Sometimes a transistor would indeed start to heat quickly: a dud!
+Sometimes a transistor would indeed start to heat very quickly: a short-circuit dud!
 Testing was done by the daughter of one of the women doing repairs, who came in after school.
 But we were rejecting huge quantities of transistors.
-Yield was at one time very low - so the specified test was altered.
-But Germanium power transistors were going out of fashion.
-Silicon had started to come in.
+Yield was at one time very low - so the specified minimal test was altered.
+But Germanium power transistors were now going out of fashion.
+Silicon had started to dominate.

 The whole 17 page A4 size manual for the Project 60 is available, with other technical information which is slowly being added.
 The manual includes circuit diagrams and component layouts for the Stereo 60, Z30, PZ5 and PZ6, with many application notes.